Alimony Modification Attorneys in Salt Lake County

 - If they have primary custody of any children

-- If they helped pay for education expenses or skills training for the other party
+- Whether one spouse helped pay for education expenses or skills training for the other party

 - Any fault contributing to the breakup of the marriage

 Alimony is intended to help the other spouse support themselves after a divorce.
 Sometimes the courts order payments before completing the divorce process.
 Judges establish payments based on your earning capacity at the time.